 The strike price is the price at which the buyer of the option can purchase or sell the underlying asset when it expires.

-The option price is what the buyer pays the seller in exchange for the right to purchase or sell the asset at the strike price on the expiration date.
+The option price is Buy And Sell Cryptocurrency In India in exchange for the right to purchase or sell the asset at the strike price on the expiration date.

 Cryptocurrency or fiat money can be used to settle options.
-They are exchanged as call and put options by an options seller.
+The Cryptocurrency Exchange India use cryptos or fiat as call and put options by an options seller.
 There is a strike price and an expiration date for each.
 Consider this:

 This is a call option with a strike price of 25,000 on Bitcoin that expires on October 30, 2022.